 Compare this to Joan, a slightly more innovative person than Jim.

-Joan started digging ditches for digital diggers the same time as Jim.
-But, after the first month, realizing how back breaking it was to dig with this little garden spade provided by her employer, she started thinking about a solution.
+Joan started digging ditches for digital diggers at the same time as Jim.
+But, after the first month, realizing how back-breaking it was to dig with this little garden spade provided by her employer, she started thinking about a solution.

 The garden spade (her “business system”) was the weak link.
 She applied some “smarts” to her work and went out on her own, and out of her own pocket, she bought a real spade.
 This tool has a blade of 12 inches and a handle of 48 inches.